NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Evaluations Following Initial Diagnosis

-To establish the extent of disease in an individual diagnosed with ataxia with oculomotor apraxia type 1 (AOA1), the following evaluations are recommended:
+To establish the extent of disease and needs in an individual diagnosed with ataxia with oculomotor apraxia type 1 (AOA1), the following evaluations are recommended:

 • Examination of cognitive function